mlchethanupb/myworks/storage/minutes/minutes-meeting-storage-2020-10-27.md

 ## Discussed Issues

 * Discussion on leftover phase 1 tasks and how to proceed for phase 2.
-* Based on the fact that response time may depend on multiple metrics, considering multidimensional plots to draw correlation between them.
+* Based on the fact that response time may depend on multiple metrics, considering multiple regression plots to draw correlation between them.

 ## Action Points